lrusso/webmail-lite/README.md

 Bugfix 5 | Plugin Captcha | Plugin updated for the latest version of Webmail Lite 7.
 Bugfix 6 | Compose Window | Prevents the attachment list to overlapping the text editor.

-## How to login with only the username?
+## How to login with only the username

 Modify or add the following lines to the file **data/settings/settings.xml**